All Episodes

 Get this.

-If you're a big into the NCAAs, and we've got the championship game tonight, final four, and I'm not.
+If you're big into the NCAAs, and we've got the championship game tonight, Final Four, and I'm not.

-But in the let's see, this is uh Raleigh News Observer.
+But in the, let's see, this is a Raleigh News Observer.

 It's on their blog.

-Says that the New Jersey Nets are prepared to offer him a fortune between 13 and 15 million dollars to quit Duke and go coach the New Jersey Nets, which is a hapless team owned by a Russian.
+As Coach Mike Shaszewski Krushevsky prepares to go after his fourth title at Duke tonight, report out of New Jersey this morning says that the New Jersey Nets are prepared to offer him a fortune between $13 and $15 million to quit Duke and go coach the New Jersey Nets, which is a hapless team owned by a Russian.

-Now, leaking that today, putting that out there today, I mean, this is this is the day of the championship game, and now you've got possibly the players that do so whoa, what is it?
+Now, leaking that today, putting that out there today, I mean, this is the day of the championship game.

 A coach leaving?

-I mean, this is because Cheshevsky said as recently as last week that he has no interest in this job.
+I mean, this is, because Krzyszhevsky said as recently as last week that he has no interest in this job.

-He doesn't think a Russia would ever hire a poll.
+He doesn't think a Russia would ever hire a Pole.

-And he said, even if he did, would a Polish guy work for a Russian answer's net.
+And he said, even if he did, would a Polish guy work for a Russian?

 They still put it out there.